MicrosoftDocs/windows-dev-docs/hub/apps/get-started/best-practices.md

 Following toast notification best practices can help you drive engagement with your app:

- - Notifications should be personalized, actionable, and useful to your end-users.
+ - Notifications should be personalized, actionable, and useful to your users.
 Try to give your users what they want, not what you want them to know.
  - Notifications shouldn't be noisy.
 Too many interruptions from your app leads to users turning off this critical communication channel for your app.
  - Selecting a notification should launch your app in the notification’s context.
 The only exception to this guideline is when the user selects a button on your notification that's attached to a background task, such as a quick reply.
  - Keep Notification Center tidy by clearing out old notifications.